fluxo-js/fluxo/README.md

 ##Computed properties

-Fluxo object store and collection stores can have computed properties like Ember.js computed properties, this feature var you declare attributes that are computed on some events of your store.
+Fluxo object store and collection stores can have computed properties like Ember.js computed properties, this feature allows you declare attributes that are computed on some events of your store.

+Computed properties are very great to normalize the access of store's information, (you don't want deal with `store.fullName()` and `store.data.firstName`, right?) and "caching" the computed results helping to avoid possible not necessary expensive recomputations.

 Look the example below:

 ```js
 class Person extends Fluxo.ObjectStore {